Meta Quest 2 Unity

 Arguments:

-• string event_name: the name of the event.
+• string event_name: The name of the event.

 Usage: